josevega96/device_xiaomi_perseus-legacy/README.md

-Copyright (C) 2018 The LineageOS Project
+Copyright (C) 2019 The LineageOS Project

-Device configuration for Xiaomi Mi 8
+Device configuration for Xiaomi Mi MIX 3
 =========================================

-The Xiaomi Mi 8 (codenamed _"dipper"_) is a high-end smartphone from Xiaomi.
+The Xiaomi Mi Mix 3 (codenamed _"perseus"_) is a high-end smartphone from Xiaomi.

-It was announced in May 2018.
-Release date was June 2018.
+It was announced in October 2018.
+Release date was November 2018.

 ## Device specifications